codebeer/codebeer.github.io/_posts/2015-05-11-ruby-flame-edition.markdown

 > If it looks like a Duck, and quacks like a Duck - It's a Duck.

-I have the pleasure of working with the spritely [Jay Dwyer][Jay Dwyer] who introduced me to a fantastic affectionate term for this methodology.
+I have the pleasure of working with the spritely [Jay Dwyer][jay] who introduced me to a fantastic affectionate term for this methodology.

 > Duck Punching